adarshraj99/ML-DL.md/processes & keywords.md

 b is found with:

 <img width="296" alt="image" src="https://github.com/user-attachments/assets/46132fb9-be23-4812-b2e5-602e979b6e9b" />

 We need to **keep changing the w and b simultaneously** to find min of w&b for finding the local minimum.
 Here, the value of 'w' in formula for 'b'is not updated with equation for 'w' rather it is previous 'w'.
 So, calculation of w&b happens simultaneously here.
+Like this we get to a point called **Convergence** after this model's prediction stops improving and the error becomes almost constant.